kamillesuayan/maestro-class/README.md

 ```
 python FGSM_Eval.py
 ```

+### Some Issues
+1. If some problems that are similar to `The current PyTorch install supports CUDA capabilities sm_37 sm_50 sm_60 sm_70 sm_75.` appear, check the [link](https://pytorch.org/get-started/locally/) to reinstall to suitable pytorch version.

 ## TODOs
 - add full API support for `Data Poisoning`,currently it can only run locally.
 - text version of `Data Poisoning`